skeeto/emacs-aio/README.md

 ;; `aio-await' on EXPR and replace place EXPR with the next promise.
 ```

-The `aio-make-callback` function is useful for callbacks that are
+The `aio-make-callback` function is especially useful for callbacks
-invoked repeatedly, such as process filters and sentinels.
-The
+that are invoked repeatedly, such as process filters and sentinels.
-`aio-chain` macro works in conjunction.
+The `aio-chain` macro works in conjunction.

 ## Awaitable functions